Cryptodog/cryptodog/README.md

 ## Differences from Cryptocat

+* General and security bug fixes
 * Dark theme with more contrast, easier on eyes
-* General and security bug fixes
 * Better tab-complete
-* Loads faster
+* Faster loading
 * Vector icons (better scaling on hiDPI displays and zoom levels other than 100%)
 * Slight animation tweaks and additions
-* Your ignore list persists across your session
+* Persistent ignore list
 * Colored names in chat to improve readability
 * Desktop notifications
 * Unicode emoticons
-* Easier to localize
+* Easier localization

 ## Usage

 The recommended way to run Cryptodog is via our [Chrome/Chromium extension](https://chrome.google.com/webstore/detail/cryptodog/blnkmmamdbladdaaddkjbecbphngeiec).
 This ensures you always have the official, most recent version.
 A Firefox extension will be released in the near future.

-If you don't care about that and just want to test out Cryptodog, we have a [hosted client on GitHub Pages](https://cryptodog.github.io).
-You should be able to access it from most mobile browsers as well.
+If you just want to test out Cryptodog, we have a [client hosted on GitHub Pages](https://cryptodog.github.io).

-Bug reports are welcome, and in fact, encouraged.
-If you find a bug in either the Cryptodog client or server, please open an issue here on the GitHub repository.
+Bug reports are encouraged!
+If you find a flaw in the Cryptodog client or server, please open an issue here on GitHub.

 ## Security Caveats

 Cryptodog is experimental software.
 It is suitable for educational and casual purposes only.

-**Do not use Cryptodog if you have a strong need for anonymity and privacy**.
+**Do not use Cryptodog if you have a critical need for anonymity and privacy**.
 This includes journalists, sources, activists, and citizens of oppressive countries.

 ### Technical